yuxuth/HiCARTools/README.md

 # HiCARTools
 This is the HiCAR datasets processing  pipeline for Diao lab.
-The pipeline is still in the development stage, please let us know of any bugs and how to improve!
+The pipeline is followed the 4DN is still in the development stage, please let us know of any bugs and how to improve!

 # work flow of the pipeline